 Located in Iwaizumi in eastern Iwate Prefecture , Ryusendo Cave is one of Japan's largest limestone caverns.
 Featuring a string of vivid blue and emerald green underground lakes, it's a must-see for those traveling in Iwate.

 - The magnificent blue hues of the underground springs

 - Extraordinary natural rock formations

 Ryusendo Cave is just outside the town of Iwaizumi and is accessible by bus from Morioka Station.

 Ryusendo Cave is in a remote part of Iwate that's not well served by public transportation.
 The best way to get there is to take the direct JR Tohoku Bus from Morioka Station.
 Buses typically take about two hours and 15 minutes.
 If you are visiting Ryusendo Cave as a day trip, the last buses leave early, so be sure to confirm the schedule.

-The cave's 120-meter deep underground lake is Japan's deepest
+The cave's 120-meter-deep underground lake is Japan's deepest (closed to the public)

 Descend into the mystical blue